Currency and Delivery Country

 Mexico's sugarcane fields, primarily located in the states of Veracruz, Jalisco, and Oaxaca, benefit from a variety of climates and soil types.
 These contribute to the distinctive characteristics of Mexican rum, which range from light and fruity to rich and full-bodied.
 The production process begins with the harvesting of the sugarcane, which in some regions is still done by hand to ensure the best quality of raw material.

-Ageing is another facet where Mexican rum distinguishes itself.
-With the country's varied altitudes and temperatures, ageing can impart a multitude of flavours.
+The country’s varied climate significantly influences the rum.
 From the tropical heat of the coastal regions to the cooler mountainous areas, the interaction between the spirit and the ageing barrels—often previously used for bourbon, cognac, or even tequila—results in a fascinating array of tastes and aromas.

 Read more